fiskaltrust/rollout-doc/middleware/README.md

 ![run test.cmd](images/run-test-cmd.png "run test.cmd")

-A console appears in which the fisklatrust.Middleware instance is started.
+A console appears in which the fiskaltrust.Middleware instance is started.
 We can see here what exactly happens at startup and make appropriate corrections (e.g. in the CashBox or in the connection of the TSE) in case of any errors.

 ![terminal](images/cmd-terminal.png "terminal")

-Now you can try to send requests from the POSSystem to the started fiskaltrust.Middleware instance.
-As a POSDealer, corresponding buttons will be available to you in the POSSystem UI.
+Now you can try to send requests from the POS-System to the started fiskaltrust.Middleware instance.
+As a PosDealer, corresponding buttons will be available to you in the POS-System UI.

-In our example we simulate a POSSystem using [Postman](https://www.postman.com/).
+In our example we simulate a POS-System using [Postman](https://www.postman.com/).
 Postman can send requests to the Queue via `REST`.
 For this we use our collection from the fiskaltrust [middleware-demo-postman github repository](https://github.com/fiskaltrust/middleware-demo-postman).
 The repository also contains the instructions for configuring the Postman collection.
 Important here is the specification of the endpoint at which the Queue is accessible and the specification of the CashBoxId as values for the already created variables:

 ![postman config](images/postman-config.png "postman config")

 ### Test the availability of the Queue

 First we send a `echo` request to check the availability of the Queue.
-As a POSDealer, you will have a corresponding button available in the POSSystem.
+As a PosDealer, you will have a corresponding button available in the POS-System.
 In our example we use the "Echo" request from the Postman collection described above:

 ![postman echo](images/postman-echo.png "postman echo request")